azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 - Provide CA SPN's as [Owner/Co-Admin RBAC role](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal#grant-access) at subscription scope and [graph API read permissions](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications#updating-an-application).

 - Remove *-ExcludeTags "OwnerAccess"* parameter against scan commands (*Get-AzSKAzureServicesSecurityStatus* and *Get-AzSKSubscriptionSecurityStatus*) present in RunbookScanAgent.ps1 file on policy store.

+#### Is it possible to control default resource group name (AzSKRG) and location (EastUS2) created for AzSK components?
+Yes.
+You can control default resource group name and location using AzSK config present in Org policy.
+Follow below steps to override default behaviour.

+Steps:

+i) Open the AzSK.json from your local org-policy folder

+ii) Add the properties for  as under:

+    "AzSKRGName" : "<ResourceGroupName>",
+    "AzSKLocation" : "<Location>"

+iii) Save the file

+iv) Run the policy setup command (the same command you ran for the first-time setup) or update command.

+Testing:

+Run "IWR" in new session (you can ask any other user to run this IWR) to setup policy setting in local.
+If you have already installed policy using IWR, just run CSS (Clear-AzSKSessionState) followed by command *Set-AzSKSubscriptionSecurity* with required parameters as per [doc](../01-Subscription-Security/Readme.md#azsk-subscription-security-provisioning-1).
+This will provision AzSK components(Alerts/Storage etc) under new resource group and location.